-In August 2003, the Company entered into a Long-Term Post-Employment Royalty Agreement with Dr. Bill McAnalley, the Company's former Chief Science Officer, pursuant to which the Company is required to pay Dr. McAnalley, or his heirs, royalties for ten years beginning September 2005 through August 2015.
+In August 2003, the Company entered into a Long-Term Post-Employment Royalty Agreement with Dr. Bill McAnalley, the Company's former Chief Science Officer, pursuant to which the Company is required to pay Dr. McAnalley, or his heirs, royalties for ten years beginning September 2005 and continuing through August 2015.
 Quarterly payments related to this Long-Term Post-Employment Royalty Agreement are based on certain applicable annual global product sales by the Company in excess of \$105.4 million.
-At the time the Company was required to this Long-Term Post-Employment Royalty Agreement, it was considered a post-employment toenefit and the Company was required to measure and accrue the present value of the estimated future royalty payments related to the post-employment royalty benefit and recognize it over the life of Dr. McAnalley& #8217;s employment agreement, which was two years.
-As of March 31, 2010, the Company's liability related to this royalty agreement was \$1.5 million, of which \$0.3 million was currently due and included in accrued expenses.
+At the time the Company entered into this royalty agreement, it was considered a post-employment benefit and the Company was required to measure and accrue the present value of the estimated future royalty payments related to this benefit, and recognize it over the life of Dr. McAnalley's employment agreement, which was two years.
+As of June 30, 2010, the Company's liability related to this royalty agreement was \$1.4 million, of which \$0.3 million was currently due and included in accrued expenses.
 As of December 31, 2009, the Company's long-term liability related to this royalty agreement was \$1.6 million, of which \$0.3 million was currently due and included in accrued expenses.

 Certain operating leases for the Company's regional office facilities contain a restoration clause that requires the Company to restore the premises to its original condition.
-As of March 31, 2010 and December 31, 2009, accrued restoration costs related to these leases amounted to \$0.4 million.
-At March 31, 2010 and December 31, 2009, the Company also recorded a long-term liability for an estimated deferred benefit obligation related to a deferred benefit plan for its Japan operations of \$0.8 million, arts \$0.8 million, respectively.
+As of June 30, 2010 and December 31, 2009, accrued restoration costs related to these leases amounted to \$0.3 million and \$0.4 million, respectively.
+At June 30, 2010 and December 31, 2009, the Company also recorded a long-term liability for an estimated deferred benefit obligation related to a deferred benefit plan for its Japan operations of \$1.0 million and \$0.8 million, respectively.